QiufanLin/ImageTranslation/README.md

 ![image](https://github.com/QiufanLin/ImageTranslation/blob/main/Figures/variant_analysis.png)

 ## Data
 In our experiments, we use multi-band galaxy images from the Sloan Digital Sky Survey (SDSS; Alam et al. 2015) and the Canada France Hawaii Telescope Legacy Survey (CFHT; Gwyn et al. 2012).
 Each image contains a galaxy at the center and covers five photometric passbands (*u*, *g*, *r*, *i*, *z*).
-To span over the same angular scale, the SDSS images are 64×64 pixels in size and the CFHT images are 136×136 pixels.
+To ensure the same angular scale, we make SDSS cutout images of 64×64 pixels in size and CFHT cutout images of 136×136 pixels.

 The pixel intensity of raw CFHT images is reduced by a factor of 1,000 in order to match the intensity level of SDSS images.
 Then the pixel intensity of all images is rescaled with the following equation which increases the noise amplitude and thus facilitates noise reconstruction.